jsphweid/Finale-Hotkey-Grid/README.md

 # Finale-Hotkey-Grid
-Finale Hotkey Grid is an alternative hotkey layout for Finale using the Grid and a Graphical User Interface (GUI).
+Finale Hotkey Grid is an alternative hotkey layout for Finale using a Graphical User Interface (GUI) that's called the Grid.
 Currently, it is only available for Windows.
 Instead of combinations of keys depressed, it uses a sequence.
 With the help of a visual interface that is toggled by using CAPS LOCK, the interface guides you through a host of preprogrammed macros that do everything from simple tool switching to re-configuring measure numbering styles.
 The current version operates outside of Finale as a AutoHotkey script.

+Click [here](https://www.youtube.com/watch?v=5nQlKz-0oxw) for an older demonstration video.

+Blizzard created the grid for RTS games like Warcraft 3 and Starcraft 2 as an ergonomic/logical way of approaching hotkeys for those games.

-The Grid itself was I believed invented by Blizzard for the game Warcraft 3.
-It has since been used in other games as well.
-Basically it's a 5 x 3 table of buttons that, when pressed, run certain macros.
+I use it in a similar way: as a 5 x 3 table of buttons.
+When pressed, these buttons run certain macros.
 The buttons correspond intuitively to the left hand on the computer keyboard:

 ```autohotkey
 q w e r t